priyankmakwana88/Attendance_Management_openCV/README.md

 # 1. Add the student into global datbase
 Additional check for ambiguity is implemented, i.e. if a student tries to register himself/herself multiple times is restricted by the program.

-# 2. Select the type you want to mark the attendence
+# 2. Select the type you want to mark the attendance
 This program allows you to mark the attendence in 3 different ways.
 -> By giving the image paath of the existing image of the class.
 -> By taking real time picture of the class using any webcam.